 Although The Army Marathon is itself a non-profit, money raised through the races and other events will be contributed to multiple charities at the direction of The Army Marathon Advisory Council.
 In order to be eligible, qualified charities must support programs that benefit active duty personnel and their families, veterans and their families, survivors of veterans, or other associated programs.

-While the principal focus of beneficiaries should be on the local area, The Army Marathon will also support qualified organizations with larger regional and national program goals working in areas ranging from health and well-being, education and job training to transition assistance and employment opportunities.
+While the principal focus of beneficiaries will be on the local area, The Army Marathon also will support qualified organizations with larger regional and national program goals working in areas ranging from health and well-being, education and job training to transition assistance and employment opportunities.

 TAPS provides immediate and long-term emotional help, hope, and healing to all who are grieving the death of a loved one in military service to America.
 TAPS meets its Tragedy Assistance Program for Survivors mission by providing peer-based emotional support, grief and trauma resources, casework assistance, and connections to community-based care.